bertkdowns/thesis/notes/idaes.unitop_structure.md

 This is used to calculate the flow_mol, and then all the other expressions are defined based on those variables and can be calculated.

-However, this has problems for initialisation (see 009).
+However, this has problems for initialisation [[idaes.initialisation]].